by Lyubomir Dobrev | 4,6 / 5,0 | Approximate reading time: 2 Minutes

 Steinberg to remove eLicenser USB from Cubase DAW

-Originating in the late 80s, Cubase from Hamburg-based Steinberg is still in great demand around the world and is used in many small and large recording studios, as well as phones and tablets.
+Originating in the late 80s, Cubase from Hamburg-based Steinberg is still in great demand around the world.
+The popular DAW is used in many small and large recording studios, as well as phones and tablets.
 However, the eLicenser copy protection system, which utilizes a USB dongle and software running in the background, is notorious for interfering with normal operating system operations.
 When the DAW won’t start or shut down because of a copy protection scheme, you are losing time and money by running software that’s rightfully yours.

 ADVERTISEMENT